-A relatively large number of people in McLean telecommute to their jobs.
-Overall, about 11.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.19% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, McLean is a great place for families with children to consider.
 First of all, many other families with children live here, making McLean a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, McLean has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, McLean’s overall crime rate is lower than average for the country.

 One downside of living in McLean, however, is that residents on average have to contend with a long commute, spending on average 31.09 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 For the size of the town, public transportation in McLean is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For McLean, the benefits are reduced air pollution and congestion on the highways.